kippjohnson/website/_pages/terms.md

 First and foremost, I will never share your email address or any other personal information to anyone without your direct consent.

-### Log Files

-Like many other websites, this site uses log files to help learn about when, from where, and how often traffic flows to this site.
-The information in these log files include:

-* Internet Protocol addresses (IP)
-* Types of browser
-* Internet Service Provider (ISP)
-* Date and time stamp
-* Referring and exit pages
-* Number of clicks

-All of this information is not linked to anything that is personally identifiable.

 ### Cookies and Web Beacons

 When you visit this site "convenience" cookies are stored on your computer when you submit a comment to help you log in faster to [Disqus](http://disqus.com) the next time you leave a comment.